cwcyau/healthdatascienceacademy/faq.md

 > “I am a new mum who has taken quite a bit of time out over the last few years after having two children.
 I am returning to work full-time in a few months but a bit worried that I am no longer current with my knowledge of health data science.
 I haven't thought seriously about science in a while.
 I would like to become re-engaged with the subject in a friendly environment and find out what I have missed.”

-**EXAMPLE ACADEMY SOLUTION:** Academy courses are standalone and a number involve discussion-centred learning.
+**EXAMPLE ACADEMY SOLUTION:** Academy courses which involve discussion-centred or mentoring-based learning might be suitable in this situation.
+These courses will connect you with others in the country who might share similar circumstances and experiences.

 ## Why the University of Birmingham?